armandosunny/EcoNicheS/README.md

 -López-Vidal R: Provided valuable assistance with server management and website interface design, enhancing the overall user experience.

--Díaz-Sánchez LE and Armando Sunny: Offered financial support, enabling the successful realization of the project.
+-Armando Sunny: Offered financial support, enabling the successful realization of the project.